CorporateCoder/MySQL-AI-Agent/README.md

 # MySQL-AI-Agent
-A conversational AI assistant that interacts with MySQL databases using natural language\n
+**A conversational AI assistant that interacts with MySQL databases using natural language

 This project implements an intelligent agent that:
 🔍 Understands complex database queries in plain English